By: Jacob Campbell & Mahsa Aliaskari

 Seyfarth Synopsis: H-1B Registration is approaching!
 Employers should identify any current employees and employment candidates who may require H-1B visa sponsorship.

-This Legal Update is intended to assist employers with understanding the general process of the H-1B electronic registration program and identifying any current
+This Legal Update is intended to assist employers with understanding the general process of the H-1B electronic registration

 By: Steven Brouillard and Jake Campbell